RobinTTY/LearningCollection/website/docs/Databases/sql/core-concepts/database-design/normalization.md

 The rules for first normal form are:

-- Using row order to convey information is not permitted
+- Using row order to convey information is not permitted (e.g. order by age of users)
 - Mixing data types within the same column is not permitted
 - Having a table without a primary key is not permitted
 - Repeating groups are not permitted (e.g. one column containing all items a player has in the inventory)